lbl-srg/pbd-industrial-limit-of-performance/README.md

   - IndustrialPilot: Models for the industrial pilot simulation
   - Modelica_Requirements: Git submodule pointing to the Modelica_Requirements library
 - controllers: Contains the black-box optimal control models
-  - HighResolution: The high-resolution optimal control code (denoted as HR in the paper.)
+  - HighResolution: The high-resolution optimal control code (denoted as HR in the paper)
-  - MultiResolution: The multi-resolution optimal control code (denoted as MR in the paper.)
+  - MultiResolution: The multi-resolution optimal control code (denoted as MR in the paper)
-  - MultiResolutionML: The multi-resolution with machine learning optimal control code (denoted as ML-MR in the paper.)
+  - MultiResolutionML: The multi-resolution with machine learning optimal control code (denoted as ML-MR in the paper)

 ```